brettb/ChromaFlowStudio-Linux/README.md

 Introducing Chroma Flow Studio.
 <br>

-The swiss-army knife to ChromaDB - with every management task at your fingertips!
+The swiss-army knife to ChromaDB - with every management task at your fingertips! <br>
+Promising to be **the most comprehensive ChromaDB GUI client available!**<br>

 ~~~~~~~~~~~~~
 Intended for Windows OS